intel/QAT_Engine/README.md

 `/usr/lib/x86_64-linux-gnu/engines-1.1`.

-### Copy the correct Intel&reg; Quickassist Technology Driver config files
+### Copy the correct Intel&reg; QuickAssist Technology Driver config files

 The Intel&reg; QAT OpenSSL\* Engine comes with some example conf files to use with the Intel&reg; QAT Driver.